mighty-baseplate/Coursera-Related/README.md

-# Final Project

-This repository contains the work for the final project.
+"This is the README for the forked repository."